jubatus/website/source/en/fv_convert.rst

     ============= =====================
     ``"bin"``     global_weight is 1 for all features.
     ``"idf"``     global_weight is the inverse of logarithm of normalized document frequency.
 It is called Inverse Document Frequency.
 For example, if a feature is included in 50 documents of all 1000 documents, its global_weight is log(1000/50).
 Roughly speaking, the less a feature frequently appears, the greater its idf is.
+    ``"bm25"``    global_weight is calculated by Okapi BM25 method.
+In addition to the feature frequency, BM25 takes the length of the document that the feature appears into consideration.
+Roughly speaking, the less feature frequently appears and the short the length of the document the feature is in, the greater its weight is.
+Generally used in combination with ``"sample_weight": "tf"``.
+Note that calculation cost is higher than IDF.
     ============= =====================

 In most of machine learning tasks, it works well even if we use "bin" in both sample_weight and global_weight.